songbangyan/strtt/README.md

 ./strtt

-# If you want to connect your App in Debug running then share your stlink and use tcp connect to
+# If you want to connect to RTT while debugging in your IDE share stlink and use tcp

 ./strtt -ramstart 0x30020000 -tcp